eldemonstro/discordbot/README.md

 If you are running with **NODE_ENV = "production"** you must use a .env file including a *discord bot token*, a *random message* and the bot admin *info*. (env files are to be used mostly with heroku (In this project), you may need to work arround if you want to use env without).

 ## TODOS:
-* Develop the admin user system
+* Develop other things that the bot may do